 Class Meetings: Class will be conducted as a seminar with students having responsibility to review case studies, discuss concepts from readings, and show evidence of critical thinking.
 Students are expected to attend all class sessions and actively participate by raising questions and fostering discussions.

-Electronic Devices in Classroom: Use of laptops/ipads/tablets requires signed agreement.
+Electronic Devices in Classroom: Use of laptops/ipads/tablets for class use only.
 No cell phones allowed.

 Confidentiality: Students are expected to adhere to the standards of professional confidentiality.